Ensembl TrainingEnsembl Home

 • Is there an associated sequence in UniProt?
 Have a look at the General identifiers for this transcript.

-• Click on the Exons link in this side menu.
-Exon 1 is completely untranslated, and exons 2 and 41 are partially untranslated (UTR sequence is shown in orange).
-You can also see this in the cDNA view if you click on the cDNA link in the left side menu.
+Exon 1 is completely untranslated, and exons 2 and 41 are partially untranslated.
+You can also see this in the cDNA view if you click on Sequence: cDNA in the left-hand menu.

-• A0A1D5PM19 from UniProt matches the translation of the Ensembl transcript.
-Click on A0A1D5PM19 to go to UniProt, or click align for the alignment.
+A0A1D5PM19.34 from UniProt matches the translation of the Ensembl transcript.
+Click on A0A1D5PM19.34 to open the corresponding UniProt entry in a new browser tab.

 There are probes from Affy and Agilent that can be used to monitor expression of this transcript.